by Carolyn Thomas ♥ @HeartSisters

-What I learned at Mayo Clinic was shocking:
+What I learned at Mayo Clinic was shocking.

 -cardiac diagnostic tests may not be as accurate for women as for men

 -women experience more delays in symptom recognition and treatment

 -heart disease kills more women than men every year

 -women heart patients are more frequently misdiagnosed than men

 -even when accurately diagnosed, women are less likely than men to receive proven guideline treatments (angiography, angioplasty, beta blocker or statin drugs – and even aspirin!)

-What I also learned at Mayo Clinic is that of the 45 women attending our Symposium – all of us heart attack survivors – many of us had been initially sent home from the Emergency Room with misdiagnoses ranging from indigestion to anxiety or menopause.
-Sadly, misdiagnosis in women is tragically common; a study reported in The New England Journal of Medicine revealed that women under the age of 55 are SEVEN TIMES more likely to be misdiagnosed and sent home from the E.R. in mid-heart attack compared to their male counterparts.
+What we also learned at Mayo Clinic is that of the 45 women attending our Symposium – all of us heart disease survivors – about one-third had been initially sent home from Emergency with misdiagnoses ranging from indigestion to anxiety or menopause.
+Sadly, misdiagnosis in women is tragically common; a study reported in The New England Journal of Medicine revealed that women under the age of 55 are SEVEN TIMES more likely to be misdiagnosed and sent home from the E.R. in mid-heart attack compared to their male counterparts.(1)

-I too had been sent home from Emergency with an acid reflux misdiagnosis, despite presenting with textbook heart attack symptoms like crushing chest pain, nausea, sweating, and pain radiating down my left arm.
+I too had been initially sent home from Emergency with an acid reflux misdiagnosis, despite presenting with textbook heart attack symptoms like crushing central chest pain, nausea, sweating, and pain radiating down my left arm.

 Now, whenever I speak to other women about heart disease, I encourage them to:

 -empower yourself by not minimizing your health concerns and symptoms

 -assume primary responsibility for your health

-- be your own best health advocate
+-become your own best health advocate

 -know the warning signs of a heart attack, and have an action plan